 Please direct any enquiries to our support centre at email@example.com or 01923 470 000.

 Should you wish to amend or cease any email correspondence from us, we offer a one-click unsubscribe option.
 Alternatively, please speak to your practice about preferences and your options.

 Medivet is committed to providing an exceptional standard of service and care in line with both our Patient Charter and our Client Charter.
 As an Investor in People accredited practice, Medivet provides ongoing training to its staff regarding all aspects of companion animal practice.

 We realise, however, that things can sometimes go wrong and there may be occasions when you feel your expectations were not met.
 When this happens we want to hear about it so that we can try to put things right.

-When we look into your complaint, we will aim to:
+When we look into your complaint, we will:

 We’re really looking forward to looking after all your pet’s needs for many years to come.
 If there’s anything we can do better, or if you’ve any suggestions about how we can make you and your pets feel even more like family, please let any member of staff know.

 Terms and conditions are subject to change without notice.
 Please ask in practice for the latest version.